Sony‘s robotic dog Aibo returns to the U.S. for $2,899

 “Bringing Aibo back to the U.S. reflects Sony’s broader commitment to provide consumers with products that not only entertain them, but also enrich their lives,” Sony electronics North America president and chief operating officer Mike Fasulo said in a press release.

+“[With] Sony’s [current] commitment to robotics and AI, it just makes sense to bring Aibo back — it’s such an iconic product from Sony, and it’s already been beloved in the U.S.,” Michiko Araki, the vice president for Sony electronics’ new business group told VentureBeat.

-At a whopping $2,899, Aibo will cost $2,000 more than other hefty home robots that have tried to gain traction in the U.S. recently, including Jibo — which started offering preorders in October at $899, and the recently shuttered Kuri, which was making robots available for preorder at $700 before it shut down.
+At a whopping $2,899, Aibo will cost $2,000 more than other hefty companion robots that have tried to gain traction in the U.S. recently, including Jibo — which started offering preorders in October at $899, and the recently shuttered Kuri, which was making robots available for preorder at $700 before it shut down.

 But can you really put a price on (robotic) puppy love?